Latest snapshot of the coronavirus impact - Shepparton News

 STILL OPEN ACROSS THE COUNTRY

-* Supermarkets, pharmacies, banks, public transport, some schools, hairdressers, petrol stations, postal and freight services, bottle shops, newsagents, retail shops.
-Restaurants and cafes opened in most states.
+* Supermarkets, pharmacies, banks, public transport, most state schools, hairdressers, petrol stations, postal and freight services, bottle shops, newsagents, retail shops.

 --